briancaffey/briancaffey.github.io/content/2024/08/11/upgrading-my-github-pages-blog-to-nuxt-3.md

 </script>
 ```

-Note: using `route.param.slug` is important when using `useAsyncData`.
+Note: using `route.param.slug` as the first argument for `useAsyncData` is important when using `useAsyncData`.
 I initially misunderstood the statement about this needing to be a unique value and I gave it a value of `article`, but this caused a strange cache issue when I viewed different articles.
 The problem didn't show when I was developing with `yarn dev`, it only showed up when I built the site and served in locally with `yarn generate && yarn serve`.
-Since it is used in a dynamic page `[slug].vue`, it needs to have a unique value for every page for the dynamic route.
+Since it is used in a dynamic page `[slug].vue`, it needs to have a unique value for every individual page for the dynamic route.

 I learned about this from [an example](https://nuxt.com/docs/getting-started/upgrade#shared-prerender-data) on the Nuxt 3 site about migration to Nuxt 4: